club-1/sphinx-inventory-parser/README.rst

 Simple example
 --------------

-The simplest way to use it is with |SphinxInventoryParser::parseFromDoc()|
-that creates a |SphinxInventory| object directly from an online documentation, based on its URL (and an optional inventory path).
+The simplest way to use it is with :meth`SphinxInventoryParser::parseFromDoc()` that creates a :class:`SphinxInventory` object directly from an online documentation, based on its URL (and an optional inventory path).

 .. code:: php